nobody-dev/pretension-chat/README.md

 # Pretension-chat by Nobody
 Vue.js chat module without web sockets.
 Vue.js (Vuex/Vue-router), TypeScript, SCSS

-##### The module in this form is not working, as it was taken from a working draft to demonstrate my code.
+##### The module in this form is not working, as it was taken from a working project to demonstrate my code.

 ##### This module is designed to implement the exchange of messages between the moderator and various users in real time without the use of web sockets
 ### Technology stack: